code-of-tack/PE23JUN001/README.md

-# Project EarlyBird - Daily Practice Process ✨
+# Project EarlyBird - Daily Coding Process ✨

 Welcome to Project EarlyBird's coding exercise submission process!
 This document outlines the steps you need to follow to submit your daily problem-solving exercises using GitHub.